ibbles/StrictAliasing/README.md

-  je .LBB6_12        // Early out if empty. movq (%rdi), %rcx  // Load float*. cmpq $7, %r8       // Check if we have more than 7 floats. ja .LBB6_3         // If so, jump to 3.
-  xorl %edx, %edx    // i = 0.
-  jmp .LBB6_11       // Jump to short-array version.
+  je .LBB6_12        // Early out if empty. movq (%rdi), %rcx  // Load float*. cmpq $7, %r8       // Check if we have more than 7 floats. ja .LBB6_3         // If so, jump to unrolled loop selection. xorl %edx, %edx    // i = 0. jmp .LBB6_11       // Jump to short-array version.
+The one shown previously.
 .LBB6_3:
   movq %r8, %rdx       // Copy size to %rdx. andq $-8, %rdx       // Align size down to multiple of 8.